googleforgames/global-multiplayer-demo/CONTRIBUTING.md

 - Format all Go code with [gofmt](https://golang.org/cmd/gofmt/).
 Many people use [goimports](https://pkg.go.dev/golang.org/x/tools/cmd/goimports) which fixes import statements and formats code in the same style of `gofmt`.
-- C++ code should follow the [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html), which can be applied automatically using the
 - Remove trailing whitespace.
 Many editors will do this automatically.
 - Ensure any new files have [a trailing newline](https://stackoverflow.com/questions/5813311/no-newline-at-end-of-file)